Johnesco/monkeys/README.md

 Updates:
 ----
+Changing folders around, all js is now is "node" and a new folder for DOM related html + JS.
+Creating html-js/monkeys000.html

 monkey-js/monkeys003.js:
 Putting the code through JLINT and seeing how much I can clean it up, then will start to refactor parts that need it, and try to DRY up the code more.